ElektraInitiative/libelektra/doc/DESIGN.md

 	KeySet *ksNew(int alloc, ...);
 	int ksDel(KeySet *ks);

-These 2 pairs just malloc what is necessary and free it again.
+These 2 pairs just elektraMalloc what is necessary and free it again.
-There are more mallocs then just the KDB, Key and KeySet structures, but they are invisible and they happen implicit within any of these 3 classes.
+There are more elektraMallocs then just the KDB, Key and KeySet structures, but they are invisible and they happen implicit within any of these 3 classes.